Fovea centralis

+The fovea centralis was named by German histologist Carl Bergmann.

 Structure

 The fovea is a depression in the inner retinal surface, about 1.5 mm wide, the photoreceptor layer of which is entirely cones and which is specialized for maximum visual acuity.
 Within the fovea is a region of 0.5mm diameter called the foveal avascular zone (an area without any blood vessels).
 This allows the light to be sensed without any dispersion or loss.
 This anatomy is responsible for the depression in the center of the fovea.
 The foveal pit is surrounded by the foveal rim that contains the neurons displaced from the pit.
 This is the thickest part of the retina.

 The fovea is located in a small avascular zone and receives most of its oxygen from the vessels in the choroid, which is across the retinal pigment epithelium and Bruch's membrane.
 The high spatial density of cones along with the absence of blood vessels at the fovea accounts for the high visual acuity capability at the fovea.

 The center of the fovea is the foveola – about 0.35 mm in diameter – or central pit where only cone photoreceptors are present and there are virtually no rods.
 The central fovea consists of very compact cones, thinner and more rod-like in appearance than cones elsewhere.
 These cones are very densely packed (in a hexagonal pattern).
 Starting at the outskirts of the fovea, however, rods gradually appear, and the absolute density of cone receptors progressively decreases.

-In 2018 the anatomy of the foveola was reinvestigated, and it was discovered that outer segments from the central foveolar cones of monkeys are not straight and twice as long as those from the parafovea.
+In 2018, the anatomy of the foveola was reinvestigated, and it was discovered that outer segments from the central foveolar cones of monkeys are not straight and twice as long as those from the parafovea.